openstack-archive/fuel-plugin-availability-zones/README.md

 1. Create a new environment with the Fuel UI wizard

-2. Add multiples nodes with the "Compute" role.
+2. Add multiples nodes with the "Compute" role

 3. Click on the settings tab of the Fuel web UI